If you are registering for the first time

 If you have previously held (full registration), have currency of practice and have proven that you meet the APST, this pathway will recognise this.

 Overseas documents in a language other than English

 If any of your documents are in a language other than English, you will need to provide copies of the documents in the original language, plus translations.

 These translations must be prepared and certified as correct by a translator accredited by the National Accreditation Authority for Translators and Interpreters Ltd.(NAATI).
-This is an external link.